 In mergers and acquisitions, the stakes are, perhaps, just blindingly obvious.
 Information disclosed in this process is usually highly confidential, and misusing the knowledge of that information could be anything from commercially sensitive to requiring explanation to the share trading body of the country in which the enterprise is registered.
-Or to put it another way, inappropriate disclosure could result in people going to gaol (jail, depending on which version of Monopoly you are playing).
+Or to put it another way, inappropriate disclosure could result in people going to jail.

 Types of secure dealing rooms solutions

-The typical IT based solution relies upon access controls to prevent the unauthorized from gaining access to information.
+The typical IT based solution relies upon access controls to prevent the unauthorized from gaining access to information (due diligence, compliance, litigation, corporate transactions, etc.).
 This may be achieved in a number of ways.
 For users connecting on an internal network it may simply be logon id and password that grants uncontrolled access to everything defined for that user.

 Where outsiders have to be given access to information, IT departments create areas on servers, sometimes called rooms or dealing rooms, where information can be stored, and access controlled through the use of one or more specific logon id/password combinations, perhaps also using incoming IP address monitoring as a means of limiting the potential for people to give their logon details to others, thus defeating the access control.

 What neither of these IT approaches achieves is the ability to prevent the authorized user from taking copies of information to which they have legitimate access, and passing those copies on to others.
 They also do not provide any linkage that can identify the source of unauthorized distribution.